mirayatech/tic-tac-emoji/README.md

 In this mode, you can play with another person sitting next to you.

-- The first player is automatically "X", and the second is "O".
+- The first player is automatically selected, and the second player automatically gets their own emoji (random for every game round).
-- The player who gets 3 in a row first wins; the winning row will glow green.
+- The player who gets 3 in a row first wins.
 - Whether it's a win, loss, or a draw, a modal displaying the result appears once the game is over.
 You'll then see two buttons:
   - 'Replay' button to play again.
   - 'Home' button to return to the main menu.